 Proposed jury instructions must occur in writing, see Practice Book § 42 -16, et seq., and should get filed by trial counsel pursuant to the 5th, 6th, 8th and 14th Amendments to the United States Constitution; In addition, Article First, §§ 8, 9 and 19 of the Connecticut Constitution; State v.
 Ortiz, 252 Conn.
 533, 560-61 (2000)(“a defendant is entitled to have the jury correctly and adequately instructed on the pertinent principles of substantive law”); and State v.
 Casey, 201 Conn.
-174, 178 (1986)(“A request to charge which is relevant to the issues of the case and which is an accurate statement of the law must be given.”).
+174, 178 (1986)(“A request to charge which is relevant to the issues of the case and which is an accurate statement of the law must be given”).

 Exceptions, preferably in writing, to the Court’s anticipated charge, as well as objections to the prosecution’s proposed instructions, constitute requirements.
 Also see Practice Book § 42-16, et seq.; State v.
 Kitchens, 299 Conn.
 447, 452 -500 (2011)(underscoring the need to file a written request to charge and to object or take exception to perceived instructional flaws); see also State v.
 Darryl W., 303 Conn.
 353, 370 (2012) (must file request to charge or take exception to the charge); State v.
 Paige, 304 Conn.
 426, 442 (2012)(same).
-In addition, all objections and exceptions should get placed on the record to ensure that the Court knows of the defendant’s position and that there exists an adequate record for appellate review.
+In addition, all objections and exceptions should be placed on the record to ensure that the Court knows of the defendant’s position and that there exists an adequate record for appellate review.
 See Practice Book § 42-19 (requiring the charge conference to be on the record).